virtualpathum/simple-booking/README.md

 There are few unit test cases have provided to test the system configurations and the apis You can access them in src/test/java package in the booking-web project To test
-* 1. Please clean and build the booking-domain project
+* 1. First clean and build the booking-domain project
 * 2. Then clean and build the booking-core project
 * 3. Finally clean and build the booking-web project and which will execute the test cases as well
 ```